openrobotics/osra-policies-and-procedures/technical_governance_policies_and_procedures.md

 1. A voting TGC Member makes a request for a special meeting to the Chair of the TGC, after which the Chair shall call the meeting following all required notice and agenda requirements.

-1. The notice required by 20.7 of this Charter shall also state all agenda items known at the time the notice is given.
- A matter not on the agenda may be taken up at a meeting provided that a majority of the Voting TGC Members present at the meeting approve placing the matter on the agenda.
+A TGC meeting may only last as long as originally scheduled when notice was sent by the Chair.
+No actions or decisions may be taken once the scheduled meeting end time has passed, unless all TGC Members unanimously agree to extend the meeting.

+### ARTICLE 2.5 Agenda of a TGC Meeting

+When providing notice of a TGC meeting to TGC Members, the Chair of the TGC shall provide an agenda generally stating items to be discussed in that meeting.
+The Chair of the TGC or their designee is solely responsible for creating and managing the agenda of each TGC meeting, and distributing it to TGC Members.

-1. No action may be taken or motion passed at any meeting, if the adoption of the action or passage of the motion requires more than the affirmative vote of a majority of Voting TGC Members, unless the subject matter of the proposed action or motion was generally stated on an agenda delivered at least seven (7) calendar days prior to the meeting, or unless each Voting TGC Member who is not present at the meeting has agreed prior to the meeting that the action or motion may be considered and passed.
+No action may be taken or motion passed at any TGC meeting if the adoption of the action or passage of the motion would require more than the majority of Voting TGC Members to agree, unless the subject matter of the proposed action or motion was generally stated in the agenda delivered with the notice of that meeting in accordance with notice requirements in the OSRA Charter, or unless each Voting TGC Member who is not present at the meeting has notified the Chair of the TGC in writing prior to the meeting that the action or motion may be considered and passed.
+The Voting TGC Members present at the meeting must unanimously agree to consider the action or motion.

-Further, even if seven (7) calendar days' notice was given, the TGC shall (on a "one time" basis) postpone consideration of any action or motion for at least seven (7) additional calendar days, upon the written request received prior to the meeting from any Voting TGC Member who is unable to be present at the noticed meeting when such matter was to be first considered.
+Even if proper notice was given, the Chair of the TGC may postpone (on a “one time” basis) postpone consideration of any action or motion for at least seven (7) additional calendar days upon the written request received prior to the meeting from any Voting TGC Member who is unable to be present at the noticed meeting when such matter was to be first considered.

-### Agenda of a TGC Meeting

-When providing notice of a TGC meeting to TGC Members, the Chair of the TGC shall provide an agenda of the items to be discussed and items to be decided in that meeting.
+The Chair of the TGC shall either call an additional meeting of the TGC to consider that matter, or hold an asynchronous vote.

-If an item is not on the agenda of a TGC meeting then the  preference is to not discuss it in that meeting.
+> ℹ️ If an item is not on the agenda of a TGC meeting then the preference is to not discuss or decide it in that meeting.
-Instead, the item should be postponed to the next regularly scheduled TGC
+> Instead, the item should be postponed to the next regularly scheduled TGC or, if it is urgent, a special meeting of the TGC should be called and that item placed on its agenda.

+Meetings follow Robert’s Rules of Order?
+Or Riddick’s Rules of Procedure?
+Or Demeter’s Manual of Parliamentary Law and Procedure?
+(OMG uses Robert’s.)

-### Decision Making
+### ARTICLE 2.6 Decision Making

+A TGC Member must make a motion to take a decision before one can be taken.
+Then need a second.

+Decision making by the following methods.
+1. Consensus
+1. Vote by all voting TGC Members present.
+1. Asynchronous vote, number for majority is based on number present in the meeting?

 1. The following decisions of the TGC shall require a two-thirds (2/3) majority of the voting members of the TGC present at a meeting at which a quorum is present: